giach68/SyntheticRTI/README.md

 ![overwrite example](https://github.com/giach68/SyntheticRTI/blob/Develop/other/Documentation/export_overwrite.png)

-**Animate all**: it creates the animation which iterates over all parameters, all cameras and all lights in this specific order.
+**Animate Features**: it creates the animation which iterates over all parameters, all cameras and all lights in this specific order.
 It needs at least one Camera to work.

 > In example: